Alpha Beta Alpha

-Alpha Beta Alpha (ΑΒΑ) is an American honorary library fraternity that is dedicated to serving college and university library science majors at the undergraduate level.
-The fraternity has two active chapters, after the recent reinstatement of its Alpha chapter at Northwestern State University in Natchitoches, Louisiana in 2018.
-Rho chapter is situated at Kutztown University of Pennsylvania.
-It has installed 37 chapters, two of which are currently active.
+Alpha Beta Alpha (ΑΒΑ) is an American honorary library fraternity that is dedicated to serving college and university library science majors at the undergraduate level, although membership privileges have been expanded in recent years to allow all undergraduate students who support their goals.
+The fraternity has two active chapters, after the reinstatement of its Alpha chapter at Northwestern State University in Natchitoches, Louisiana in 2018.
+Rho chapter, which for many years was the only active chapter, is situated at Kutztown University of Pennsylvania.